CAO Minimum Entry Points 2017: 336

 *Subject offered by University of Limerick †Teaching English to Speakers of Other Languages

-In year two, students take two elective modules from a range of areas that may include: Gender Studies, Teaching English as a Foreign Language (TEFL), Information Technology (IT) and Léann Dúchais (Irish Heritage Studies).
+In year two, students take two elective modules from a range of areas that include: Entrepreneurship, Gender Studies, Information Technology (IT), Irish Studies, Léann Dúchais (Irish Heritage Studies) and Teaching English as a Foreign Language (TEFL).
 MIC are also introducing a number of electives in education which will be particularly suited to those who wish to pursue a career in teaching.

 In year three, you will participate in an off-campus programme.
 This typically consists of a study abroad placement in Europe, Australia or the USA and/or work placements in a wide variety of settings, in Ireland or abroad.
 International placements are highly valued and encouraged for the added cultural and linguistic benefits they confer.
 The Off-Campus Programme provides students with a unique opportunity to discover the world and experience working environments which may also provide future employment for graduates.